mbm60-max/telemetry-frontend/README.md

 This project takes inspiration from ATLAS (mclaren applied technolgies) and telemetry software like Motec and Track Titan.
 The aim was to create a web app with functionality between the last two.
 The project acts as both an experiment with c# and a test of my react and next js understanding.

 It is meant to act as a proof of concept for a semi-pro sim racer or sim racing team.
 It offers tools for a sim racing team and for individuals looking to improve.

+### Table of Content, licesne, credit , how to use
 ### Technology Used

 Free M0 Tier mongodb Cluster - Having briefly used mongo during my part time work (2022-23) I was inclined to experiment with it.
 The free tier has proved fine for my use case up till now.
 However I do see limitations in future particular with storing large amounts of lapdata for reviewing or for ML purposes.